ebrarkasimoglu/ev-active-differential-sim/README.md

    - how yaw rate changes
    - how torque split reacts in ADAPTIVE mode

-Tip: The difference becomes very obvious as μ drops (Wet/Snow).

 ---

 ## Simulation notes (simplified on purpose)